Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 When a user has successfully logged on to the site they will be able to navigate to the My Recipes section of the site which is divided into two parts.
 1. Favourite Recipes
 This section shows any recipe the user has saved to their favourites by clicking the ‘Save Recipe’ button on the full recipe page.
 If there are no recipes saved this section will display text saying ‘You haven’t saved any recipes yet”.
 The layout for this section is exactly the same as the main recipes page in showing rows of Bootstrap cards with recipe image, name, ,description and ‘Get Full Recipe Button”.
+There is also a button to remove a recipe from a user's collection.
 ![A screenshot of the my recipes page](static/images/screenshots/myrecipes2.png  "Screenshot of the My Recipes Page")
 2. My Recipes
 This section shows any recipes the current user has uploaded to the site.
 The layout is the same as the section above however as these are user-generated recipes there are two extra buttons on each recipe card.